microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

     ![FineCollectionService logging](../images/Challenge-01/logging-finecollectionservice.png)

-At this point the three core microservices (VehicleRegistrationService, Fine CollectionService, TrafficControlService) are up and running.
+At this point the three core microservices (`VehicleRegistrationService`, `FineCollectionService`, `TrafficControlService`) are up and running.

 ## Step 3.
 Run the simulation